- Save up to 10% on holidays to Florida

-The weather for Florida, represented by Miami, shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
+The weather guide for Florida shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 Metric (°C / mm) | Imperial (°F / inches)